 During a visit to the ancient Westerhall Estate distillery grounds in 2006, my contact indicated he were considering releasing an older aged rum in a few years.
 By the time I returned to Grenada in October 2009, the new product had been released, but with no fanfare outside of Grenada.
 The Rum Gallery has always been a big fan of anything Grenadine, Westerhall’s spirits included.
 Their Plantation rum makes an especially good Fidel Castro.
 So I was anxious to try the new Vintage rum.
 After docking my boat in St. Georges, I sat down with an old sailing friend at the Victory Bar in Port Louis and sampled Westerhall’s latest release — Well done!
 It’s just what we’d hoped for: smoother, more colorful and flavorful than their light Plantation rum.
 Neither too complex nor overtly upscale to be considered snobbish or even an instant classic, Westerhall Vintage Rum is a fine traditional sipping rum, and a worthy addition to any collection.

-In a wise effort to control costs, Westerhall chose to use the same bottle for their high-end Vintage rum as used by their Plantation product.
+Initially, Westerhall chose to use the same bottle for their high-end Vintage rum as used by their Plantation product.
 Other than the batch numbered label and the color of the wax used to seal the hefty synthetic cork (gold wax replaces black), the bottles are identical.
 Considering the significant qualitative upward step Westerhall’s Vintage Rum represents, a unique bottle would do justice to its finer quality.
-But it’s what inside that counts, and Westerhall Vintage Rum scores a home run.
+Westerhall figured that out.
+But what’s in a name?
+It’s what inside that matters, and Westerhall’s oldest rum – call it 10XO or Vintage – wins medals.

-Reviewed: October 2009 at the Victory Bar, Port Louis, St. Georges, Grenada.
+Reviewed: November 2015 on Sint Maarten and October 2009 at the Victory Bar, Port Louis, St. Georges, Grenada.